pkmntrainerblue/polishedcrystal/README.md

 Floaty Fall,
 Pika Papow.

-Exclusive to Partner Pikachu, you can find the new tutor NPC in the pokemon centers of Goldenrod, Ecruteak and Cianwood.
+Exclusive to Partner Pikachu; You can find the new tutor NPC in the pokemon centers of Goldenrod, Ecruteak and Cianwood.

 New Gift Pokemon:
 Bulbasaur,